icaew-digital-archive/handbook/docs/admin-guides/preservica/downloading-streamamg-videos.md

 - Once you have saved the XML files, use the [xml-to-csv.py script](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/xml_to_csv.py) to convert them to CSV format.
 - The script requires specifying an `xml_file` as input and a `csv_file` as output.

-By following these steps, you will successfully download videos from StreamAMG and export the associated metadata into a more manageable CSV format.